stef-timmermans/maze-solver/README.txt

 Author: Stef Timmermans
-Date:

 Description:
-	This program implements a version of Dijkstra's Algorithm to solve a predefined maze with the shortest possible path.
+	This program implements a simple algorithm to solve a predefined maze with the shortest possible path.
 The maze data is found in binary-maze.txt, with binary values determining the walls and corridors of the maze.